 Why Would You Buy an Aged Domain?

-These domains have been around for several years, so they already have proven track records and established links.
+These domains have been around for several years, so they already have proven track records and established links and are great for SEO.
 Many of them have been around long enough to be “credible” and “authoritative” in their given industries, which means search engines view them positively.

 The best way to get a feel for why buying an aged domain is such a great investment is to look back at how long a brand new website takes to rank in the search engines.
 New websites can take three months to a year or even longer to rank in search engines like Google.
 Both startups and existing companies have been using aged domains for years because they are a great investment.
 With an aged domain, you’ll have a head start on your competition and can get your business up and running quickly.